michell2831/Villacarlos-Portfolio-/README.md

+# Project title

+Paula Villacarlos — Portfolio

+# Short description

+A modern, responsive personal portfolio showcasing projects, videos, 3D work, and contact information.
+Built with HTML, CSS, and JavaScript, featuring Google Fonts, Font Awesome icons, and a 3D model viewer.

-# Portfolio 2025 — How to Run
+# How to run locally

-This is a static portfolio site built with HTML, CSS, and JavaScript.
-You can open it directly or serve it with a simple local server for best results (recommended for videos, fonts, and 3D model viewer).
+This is a static portfolio.
+You can open it directly or serve it locally (recommended for videos, fonts, and 3D model viewer).

-## Run Locally (Windows)
+## Windows

 ### Option A) Double‑click (quickest)
 - Open the folder in File Explorer and double‑click `index.html`.
-- If anything doesn’t load (e.g., video or 3D model), use Option B or C.
+- If anything doesn’t load (e.g., video or 3D model), use Option B, C, or D.

-### Option B) Built‑in Python server (no install needed if Python is on your PC)
+### Option B) Built‑in Python server
 In PowerShell from the project folder:
 ```powershell
 # If you have Python 3 installed on Windows